What is United Way of Lamar County?

 What agencies or groups receive funding from United Way of Lamar County?

-We provide grant allocation funding to 23 partner agencies.
+We provide grant allocation funding to all of partner agencies.
 For a complete list, click on the "Partners" tab on our website.
 All United Way of Lamar County partner agencies must be 501-c-3 non-profits, with a board of directors, at least one staff person and updated, governing bylaws.
 They must be financially accountable and viable, have a policy of non-discremination, and provide direct health or human services within Lamar County.

 Does United Way of Lamar County provide funding to abortion providers?